A visit to the Outer Banks in North Carolina is the perfect blend of adventure and relaxation.

-During our jet ski tour, I had two options because I wanted to get pictures during our ride: I could ride behind my 16-year-old son or my husband.
-(You must be at least 16 to drive with a valid drivers license ) I opted for my husband.
+During our jet ski tour, I had two options because I wanted to get pictures during our ride.
+I could ride behind my 16-year-old son or my husband.

-Our ride ended up being equal parts FUN + therapy…because I finally fully trusted my husband to drive something after 20+ years.
+Our ride ended up being equal parts FUN + therapy.
+I finally fully trusted my husband to drive something after 20+ years.

-He handled the big waves like a champ and the only mishap was almost losing my hat when we were going really fast…and my phone when I discovered that the lanyard around my neck wasn’t secured properly.
+He handled the big waves like a champ and the only mishap was almost losing my hat when we were going really fast.
+I also almost lost my phone when I discovered that the lanyard around my neck wasn’t secured properly.

-Our jet ski guide Morgan led us out into the bay followed by going under several bridges, marsh areas in Roanoke Sound, and the waterfront near Manteo.
+Our jet ski guide, Morgan led us out into the bay.
+Next, we went under several bridges followed by marsh areas in Roanoke Sound, and then the waterfront near Manteo.